Stepbus/demo_DRF_team_project/Readme.md

     Migrations will be applied, samples will be created from the "fixtures.json" file, and the project will be launched

+Requirements

-* Database project: Postgres
+    * Database: Postgres

-* To create an admin outside the terminal, the main page will offer to create an admin user

-* Established permissions : IsAdminUser
+Features

-Admin panel
+Admin Panel:

-    The administrative panel is powered by jazzmin Fields for search, sorting, and filtering added to the admin panel
+    * The administrative panel is powered by jazzmin
+    * Fields for search, sorting, and filtering added to the admin panel

-API
+API:

-    The models have a m2m relationships
+    * Models have m2m relationships.
-    added url for instances for quick transition additional information on the calculation of related parties has been added changed the name of some fields for better understanding of the logic added a custom validation for the fields in the models added default paginations

-Admin users
+    * URL for instances for quick transition.
+    * Additional information on the calculation of related parties.
+    * Custom validation for model fields.
+    * Default pagination implemented.

+Permissions:

+    * Uses IsAdminUser for access control.

+User Authentication:

+    * The main page offers an admin user creation outside the terminal.
-    When entering the main page, a user registration window appears.
-After the user is successfully added, he or she is automatically logged in with the created account and redirected to the API page.
+    * A login window appears upon entering the main page.
+Successful registration automatically logs the user in and redirects to the API page.
-    It is possible to enter the data of an existing user.
+    * Option to login with an existing user.

-    If the user is logged in, the "Log in" button on the main page changes to "To API" You can unlog in on the API page in the admin panel
+    * "Log in" button on the main page changes to "To API" if the user is logged in.

-Swagger

-    url "swagger/" will allow you to check the documentation based on swagger
+    * Logout option available in the admin panel on the API page.

+Documentation:

+    * Swagger documentation is available at swagger/ URL.